jonatascbarroso/python-scripts/README.md

 ## [Performance Test](https://github.com/jonatascbarroso/python-scripts/tree/master/performance-test)

-This script is used to perform performance tests on an API.
+This script is used to perform load, stress and performance tests on an API.

 ```
 $ performance-test.py